devnewton/jnuit/archetype/src/main/resources/archetype-resources/INSTALL.md

 -------------------

 - Create a directory, for example /opt/${rootArtifactId}-game
-- Copy the game/target/${rootArtifactId}-game-${symbol_dollar}{project.version}.jar, the game/target/natives, game/target/lib game/data folders into it.
+- Copy the game/target/${rootArtifactId}-game-${symbol_dollar}{project.version}.jar, the game/target/natives, game/target/lib and assets folders into it.

 Create packages and installers
 ------------------------------